hyland-uw/FISR-historical/README.md

 ![An error heatmap across bins of floats](/plots/NR_heatmap_white.png)

 A basic grid search is used, but the code can be modified for a more sophisticated search.
 1.5 and 0.5 are optimal over most of the range, which makes older deviations from that interesting.
-Slicing the data like this allows us to clearly see the optimality of 0.5 and 1.5.
+Slicing the data like this allows us to clearly see the optimality of 0.5 and 1.5, though making smaller bins (see [an animated heatmap](/plots/animated_NR_parameters.gif)) shows us that for some ranges, other values are better.

 #### Sliced
 Maps the performance of a range of magic constants across sets of floats to visualize slices of the output.